ckeditor/ckeditor4-docs/docs/guide/plugin_sdk/sample_1/README.md

 ## CKEditor 4 Initialization

 It is now time to tell CKEditor 4 to load our plugin.
-To do so we have to add its name to the CKEDITOR.config.extraPlugins configuration option:
+To do so we have to add its name to the {@linkapi CKEDITOR.config.extraPlugins CKEDITOR.config.extraPlugins} configuration option:

 	config.extraPlugins = 'abbr';